| At least 50 people from at least five EU states attended this session,

 - Britain should be part of Europe and hope that trade unions in the rest

-of the EU will prevent Britain from undercutting wages and conditions of
+of the EU will prevent Britain from undercutting wages and conditions

 other EU workers